Frequently Asked Questions & Answers

 What are your fees?

-Currently our fees are a fixed rate.
-We are currently working to bridge the gap so that counselling can become more accessible in the future.
-That is our aim.
+No. Our fees are a fixed flat rate - no sliding scales, no add-ons, no surprises.
+We don't use Eftpos; payment is by cash or online banking.
+We're working to bridge the gap so counselling can become even more accessible in the future - that's our aim.

 Do you use professional accounting services?